the-thiago/real-chat-ai/README.md

-IMPORNTANT: This project was created as subproject of ChatJump, find the complete app at https://github.com/the-thiago/chat-jump
+IMPORTANT: This project was created as subproject of ChatJump, find the complete app at https://github.com/the-thiago/chat-jump

 # RealChat – Voice-First AI Chat for Android